 Revitalizing Jackson’s Main Street: A Conversation with Patrice Frey & Bill Kaufmann.
 September 28, 2017.
 Grand River Brewery, Jackson, MI.

 Revitalizing a historic Main Street is part art, part science.
-The American Conservative and the Jackson Anchor Initiative will host a conversation with two national experts,
+On September 28, The American Conservative and the Jackson Anchor Initiative hosted a conversation with two national experts to cast a vision for urban renewal in downtown Jackson.
+Click here for highlights of the event.

 The Future of Traditional Urbanism: Conservatism in Cities & Towns.
 July 31, 2017.
 Hillsdale College Kirby Center, Washington, DC.